U.S. Route 20A (New York): Warsaw to Geneseo

 Outside of the Oatka Valley, US 20A heads east through the remainder of the town of Warsaw prior to entering the town of Perry.
 The route serves Perry–Warsaw Airport on its way to Perry Center, a small hamlet situated directly north of the village of Perry, where US 20A intersects NY 246.
 The portion of US 20A in Perry is otherwise uneventful, and the route quietly passes into the Livingston County town of Leicester 2.5 mi later.
 After another 1 mi of rural surroundings, US 20A meets NY 39 at a junction approximately 1.5 mi southwest of the village of Leicester.
 The two routes converge, following Leicester Road northeast to the village, where the highway's name shifts to Main Street upon entering the village limits.

 East of a grade crossing with the Genesee and Wyoming Railroad subdivision of the RSR, US 20A and NY 39 connect to NY 36 at York Road.
 NY 36 briefly overlaps with US 20A and NY 39 for one block before heading to the south via Mount Morris Road at the village center.
 US 20A and NY 39 continue on, leaving Leicester on as Cuylerville Road, named for the community located directly northeast of Leicester.
 The routes pass in and out of Cuylerville and head eastward into a wide valley, crossing Beards Creek and the Genesee River.
 At the eastern bank of the latter, the highway crosses into the town of Geneseo.

 On the other side of the Genesee River, US 20A and NY 39 rise in elevation once more as they head to the northeast, climbing the eastern edge of the gully to meet NY 63 at the valley's eastern edge.
-After a brief concurrency with US 20A and NY 39, NY 63 splits off to the west, running alongside the western edge of the nearby SUNY Geneseo campus.
+After a brief concurrency with US 20A and NY 39, NY 63 splits off to the west, running alongside the western edge of the nearby State University of New York at Geneseo campus.
 In contrast, US 20A and NY 39 form a portion of the eastern edge of the campus between NY 63 and Mary Jemison Drive in the village of Geneseo.
 At the latter intersection, US 20A and NY 39 turn east onto South Street.
-After just one block, the US 20A / NY 39 overlap comes to an end as NY 39 follows Main Street north out of Geneseo toward Avon.
+After just one block, the US 20A/NY 39 overlap comes to an end as NY 39 follows Main Street north out of Geneseo toward Avon.

 US 20A continues east through Geneseo before taking on a more northeasterly alignment outside of the village.
 At this point, the highway becomes Lakeville Road for the Conesus Lake community to the northeast.
 The route proceeds across open terrain to the western outskirts of Lakeville, where US 20A connects to I-390 at exit 8.
 Past the expressway, US 20A continues on a northeast alignment—albeit more eastern than northern—as it intersects NY 256 and enters both the town of Livonia and the hamlet of Lakeville.